SGrondin/bottleneck/README.md

 Debugging complex scheduling logic can be difficult, especially when priorities, weights, and network latency all interact with one another.

-If your application is not behaving as expected, start by making sure you're catching `error` [events emitted](#events) by your limiters and your Groups.
+If your application is not behaving as expected, start by making sure you're catching `"error"` [events emitted](#events) by your limiters and your Groups.
 Those errors are most likely uncaught exceptions from your application code.

 Make sure you've read the ['Gotchas'](#gotchas) section.

-To see exactly what a limiter is doing in real time, listen to the `debug` event.
+To see exactly what a limiter is doing in real time, listen to the `"debug"` event.
 It contains detailed information about how the limiter is executing your code.
 Adding [job IDs](#job-options) to all your jobs makes the debug output more readable.

 When Bottleneck has to fail one of your jobs, it does so by using `BottleneckError` objects.
 This lets you tell those errors apart from your own code's errors:
 ```js